syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 ### Modifying the redaction annotations

 The redaction annotations from the existing document can be modified using the Essential PDF library.
-You can add, remove, or modify the redaction annotation in the existing PDF documents.
+You can add, remove, or modify the [PdfLoadedRedactionAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfLoadedRedactionAnnotation.html) class in the existing PDF documents.
 The following code sample explains this.

 {% tabs %}